 3. TFC— Are lice and bed bugs a problem?

-KM–-I’m glad you asked this because this has been one of the biggest benefits to me personally, so far.
-Once I became aware of the environmental cost of manufacturing new clothing, and the harmful labor conditions in the fashion industry, I decided to only shop secondhand, do clothing swaps, or wear hand-me-downs (I make an exception for underwear!)
+KM–-I’m glad you asked this because this has been one of the biggest benefits to me personally so far.
+Once I became aware of the environmental cost of manufacturing new clothing and the harmful labor conditions in the fashion industry, I decided only to shop secondhand, do clothing swaps, or wear hand-me-downs.
+(I make an exception for underwear!)
 Initially, I thought this would be a sacrifice as, previously, I would often make shopping pitstops when I had free time.
 Quitting shopping, though, was actually quite liberating–it made me much more conscious of the underlying emotions that were triggering my shopping habit as well as the vast amount of clothing I already had.
 Most importantly, I no longer feel the urge to shop idly or that I’m somehow missing out by not shopping.

 6. TFC—How could The Frugal Catholic readers do something similar to help their environment?

-Finally, educate your friends and family!
+4. Finally, educate your friends and family!
 Most people don’t know that 95% of clothing material can be recycled or that many charities will accept unwearable garments.